What is a Windows VPS with Remote Desktop anyway?

 Some tasks are simply too much for a normal laptop: long-running renderings, automated data exports, trading tools that need to continue running at night, or scripts that need to work in the background without interruption.

 All of this keeps running on the VPS, even when you close the laptop.
 The server has no Wi-Fi dropouts, doesn't go to sleep, and doesn't need a battery.
 You only connect when you want to check in or intervene, otherwise the machine in the data center works on its own.
-If you need more headroom here, the next logical step is a Root Server G12, which delivers significantly more power under the hood with AMD EPYC™ Turin.
+If you need more headroom here, simply choose a larger VPS plan, for example the VPS 4000 G12 or VPS 8000 G12, for significantly more power under the hood.

 Use case 4: Several employees, one standardized setup